Pastor Duane Vander Klok’s Response to Request to Return Funds

 Posted April 2015

 In 2014 David W. McQueen was sentenced to 30 years in Federal prison for an investment scam.
 One of the recipients of over $300,000 in stolen investor funds was Resurrection Life Church in Grandville MI.
 The US Attorney’s office sent a written request to the church to voluntarily return the funds.
 The church responded “We have prayerfully considered your request that the Church return all or part of this donor’s gifts and tithe monies, and must respectfully decline to do so.”
-See the church’s letter responding to the request here.

 What followed next was a public outcry for Resurrection Life Church to reconsider their refusal to return the funds to the innocent investors.
 Within a few days of the media coverage the Senior Pastor of the church posted the following message on their Facebook page.
 His statement is below, along with my content validity, forensic statement analysis of his words in bold purple font.